zephyrproject-rtos/zephyr/boards/nordic/thingy53/doc/index.rst

 core on the nRF5340 SoC.
 The ``thingy53/nrf5340/cpunet`` build target provides support for the network core on the nRF5340 SoC.

-The `Nordic Semiconductor Infocenter`_ contains the processor's information and the datasheet.
+The `Nordic Thingy:53 Hardware guide`_ contains the processor's information and the datasheet.

 Programming and Debugging